9QIX/Google-Cybersecurity-Certification-Notes/I. Foundations Of Cybersecurity/Week 1/Terms/Incident Response.md

 [[Incident Response]]: Cybersecurity analysts need to be able to follow established policies and procedures to respond to incidents appropriately.
 For example, a security analyst might receive an alert about a possible malware attack, then follow the organization’s outlined procedures to start the incident response process.
 This could involve conducting an investigation to identify the root issue and establishing ways to remediate it.

+- **[[Incident response]]** is an organization's quick attempt to identify an attack, contain the damage, and correct the effects of a security breach.
+An incident response playbook is a guide with six phases used to help mitigate and manage security incidents from beginning to end.
+Let's discuss each phase.